 The key points to listen for from station staff are the train’s number plus the gate and track information.
 Additionally, listen to instructions on the position of your accommodations.

-Long-distance Trains Coach Class
+Long-Distance Train Coach Class

 Meet the train where the station staff tell you and look for the conductors and staff who will direct you to the right car.
 Coach passengers on long-distance trains often receive a seat check or tag, which is the seat assignment.

-Long-distance Trains Sleeping Accommodations
+Long-Distance Trains Sleeping Accommodation

 If you have sleeper accommodation, you are assigned a car and room after completing your reservation, so check your tickets.
 There is no need to cut in line or push and shove.
 No one will take your room.